-- 17.1 The Diocese of York has introduced an online DBS application system through thirtyoneeight to help manage the significantly increased number of applications needed under the updated Safer Recruitment Policy. - 17.2 The Benefice has formally registered with the Diocese and thirtyoneeight to operate the online system across both parishes. - 17.3 The Safeguarding Administrator will take over from the former Benefice Safeguarding officer as the 'Lead Recruiter' with thirtyoneeight, subject to PCC approval, from April 2023. - 17.4 Lead recruiters see all applications and certificate results online relating to their parish/s. - 17.5 The Safeguarding Administrator will provide all applicants with the log in details for the thirtyoneeight system.
+- 17.1 The Diocese of York has introduced an online DBS application system through thirtyoneeight to help manage the significantly increased number of applications needed under the updated Safer Recruitment Policy. - 17.2 The Benefice has formally registered with the Diocese and thirtyoneeight to operate the online system across both parishes. - 17.3 Lead recruiters see all applications and certificate results online relating to their parish/s. - 17.4 The Safeguarding Administrator will provide all applicants with the log in details for the thirtyoneeight system.
 This can be done from any device and is very straightforward.
-If an applicant does not have access to a computer the Safeguarding Administrator can facilitate this. - 17.6 When they have completed the application online they will be required to take their three specified identification documents to the Safeguarding Administrator where the administrator will verify them online, continuing the application process. - 17.7 The Safeguarding Administrator will then complete the application process by confirming the level of check required for the post, approving it and submitting it to thirtyoneeight online for processing. - 17.8 Whilst there are four levels of DBS checks only two apply to the Benefice.
+If an applicant does not have access to a computer the Safeguarding Administrator can facilitate this. - 17.5 When they have completed the application online they will be required to take their three specified identification documents to the Safeguarding Administrator where the administrator will verify them online, continuing the application process. - 17.6 The Safeguarding Administrator will then complete the application process by confirming the level of check required for the post, approving it and submitting it to thirtyoneeight online for processing. - 17.7 Whilst there are four levels of DBS checks only two apply to the Benefice.
 They are 'enhanced' which is for all workers with children or adults along with PCC members and 'enhanced with barring' which will apply to group leaders who have a supervisory role.
-The judgement on this will be with the Safeguarding Administrator. - 17.9 The Safeguarding Administrator as the 'Lead Recruiter' for the system will receive all details of certificates through the secure online system.
+The judgement on this will be with the Safeguarding Administrator. - 17.8 The Safeguarding Administrator as the 'Lead Recruiter' for the system will receive all details of certificates through the secure online system.
 In the event of a 'blemished certificate' the 'Lead Recruiter' will be notified but not the details of the blemish.
 The Parish Safeguarding Officer will then see the applicant and the actual certificate which will contain more information of the disclosure.
 A risk assessment will then be undertaken with the Diocesan DBS Administrator and Safeguarding Advisor.